-5.0 ALTERNATIVES CONSIDERED FOR ESTABLISHMENT OF AN IFWLC CENTER
+4. ALTERNATIVES CONSIDERED FOR ESTABLISHMENT OF A CENTER

+There is broad and diverse support for the establishment of the Center across the spectrum of stakeholders who participated in this feasibility assessment.
+As noted in the next section, there will always be an ongoing need by stakeholders for Center services, considering the growing competing global demands for water and the regulatory processes compounded by hydrologic alterations attributed to climate changes and anthropogenic actions.
+This was a key question to answer before the feasibility assessment could progress.
+The Committee received input from the 2021 Survey and reviews of the draft report, input from several independent experts as well as comparisons to similar program structures to guide implementation strategies for the Center in the feasibility assessment.
 Three key considerations factored into the feasibility assessment of the Center: 1) identification of potential Users/Customers of the Center; 2) Organization and Management of the Center including where and how it would generally function; and 3) approaches for securing potential funding to operate and maintain the Center.
 These are described below.

-5.1 Users and Customers of the Center
+4.1 Users and Customers of the Center